patrickoser/social-app/README.md

     able to read 'id'.
 Probably has to do with the way I am passing 'Post' to 'PostPage'/ how the key is passed/some combination of the two.
 Could also be a heirarchy issue.

+    The problem with the PostPage not reloading properly is likely because the context within PostPage is not able to be fetched/initialized by the time the component tried to access it.

 Currently:
     db still pops up as an issue when clicking on Profile.